 As we approach the month of October, there is usually just one thing on the minds of thrill-seekers and kids alike: Halloween.
 Whether you’re into getting scared silly as you’re chased by a masked, chainsaw wielding crazy person or you’re more of the trick-or-treat, look how cute my cat costume is type, we’ve got something to get you in the spirit in Greater St. Cloud.

 Join the ghouls, ghosts and creatures of the nights for a hayride through the haunted woods at Molitor’s Haunted Acres.
-Quietly crawl through the creepy corn field at the Harvest of Horror.
-Orrr enjoy some kid-friendly Halloween fun at Pumpkinfest at Lake George.
+Or you can quietly crawl through the creepy corn field at the Harvest of Horror.